 - Reclined Pigeon Pose

-This pose is also referred to as Eye of the Needle pose.
-It is a great alternative to an upright pigeon pose, which can be very stressful on knees and hips.
+This pose is also referred to as the Eye of the Needle pose.
+It is a great alternative to an upright pigeon pose, which can be very stressful on the knees and hips.

 - While on your back and with bent knees, take one foot and place it top of the other thigh.
 (Just above the knee).

 - Flex the foot that is on the leg.

 - That may be enough stretch for some.
 If not, gently press the knee away from you to increase the hip stretch.

 - If that is still not giving you the stretch you want: reach your hands behind the leg that is underneath, and pull your leg towards you.
 (This will increase the stretch in your gluteal muscles).